Windows 10 Pro Is a Dead End For the Enterprise, Gartner Says - Slashdot

 Personally every install on my domain would have an enterprise sku IF I could buy machines with enterprise preinstalled from dell.
 Our it department has a budget of 24000 a year and we have 146 computers, 56 printers and 18 servers.
 Our current replacement schedule is sitting at 10 years.
 New systems I have been setting up I have been running decrapifier on and it does a good job of clearing all that out.
 Plus is it doesn’t cost anything https://community.spiceworks.com/scripts/show/3977-windows-10-d

-Pro vs Enterprise (Score:4, Funny)
+Pro vs Enterprise (Score:5, Funny)

 Windows 10 Pro is a dead end for enterprise?